ignite/cli/readme.md

 We welcome contributions from everyone.
 The `develop` branch contains the development version of the code.
 You can create a branch from `develop` and create a pull request, or maintain your own fork and submit a cross-repository pull request.

-To reward your participation, we're starting a bounty program for Ignite CLI.
-You can keep track of the Ignite CLI issues using the [project page](https://github.com/ignite-hq/cli/projects/5).
-Join the #bounty channel on [Discord](https://discord.com/invite/ignite) for more information and queries.
+Our Ignite CLI bounty program provides incentives for your participation and pays rewards.
+Track new, in-progress, and completed bounties on the [Bounty board](https://github.com/ignite-hq/cli/projects/5) in GitHub.
+Details in the #bounty channel in [Discord](https://discord.com/invite/ignite).

 **Important** Before you start implementing a new Ignite CLI feature, the first step is to create an issue on Github that describes the proposed changes.